Wuzheng02/VeriOS/README.md

 2. Follow the official training tutorials provided in the [LLaMA-Factory repository](https://github.com/hiyouga/LLaMA-Factory).

 ## 📋 Citation
-If you find our work useful, please cite our paper:
 ```bibtex
 @article{wu2025verios,
   title={VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents},